HOW IT ALL BEGAN

 The AwF logo

-The late Dr Mudnakudu C Nandeesha, a former Chairman of AwF, was responsible for the logo concept and provided the following explanation of its design:
+The late Dr Mudnakudu C Nandeesha, a former Chairman of AwF, was subsequently responsible for producing AwF lapel badges featuring the logo.
+These are proudly worn today by the UK trustees.

 “The logo design has a number of meanings: